maihd/vectormath/docs/coding_standards.md

 Physically architecture for source files
 ----------------------------------------
-- Avoid introdue new include files without reasons.
+- Avoid introducing new include files without reasons.
 - Minimal include files.
 - Seperate data types and functions.
 - One file that include all for fast prototype.